kyper-data/python-highcharts/README.md

 python-highcharts is a simple translation layer between Python and Javascript for Highcharts projects (highcharts, highmaps, and highstocks).

+In addition, python-highcharts integrates with [Jupyter/IPython notebook](https://github.com/jupyter/notebook), which enables you to render Highcharts, Highmaps, and Highstock visualizations directly in notebooks.
+See examples [here](https://github.com/kyper-data/python-highcharts/tree/developer/examples/ipynb).

 The original framework was inspired by [python-nvd3](https://github.com/areski/python-nvd3) and [PyHighcharts](https://github.com/fidyeates/PyHighcharts).

 ## Installation